-Dubai trip
+Dubai holidays

 With its colossal skyscrapers, historic souks and resort-backed beaches, this city-state on the Persian Gulf sets a high bar.
 The former sleepy backwater has grown exponentially in recent years too, so a holiday to Dubai is just as popular with sun worshippers as it is now with foodies, art lovers and theme park fans.